-There were no changes in the Company's approach to capital management during the year ended December 31, 2016 or 2015.
-The Company is not subject to externally imposed capital requirements.
+There were no changes in the Company's approach to capital management during the 2017 and 2016.
+The Company is not subject to any capital requirements imposed by a lending institution or regulatory body.

 FINANCIAL RISK FACTORS

 There have been no changes in the risks, objectives, policies and procedures from the previous period.
 The Company's risk exposures and the impact on the Company's financial instruments are summarized below: